 What is the connection between light, circadian rhythm, and sleep?
 The answer is melatonin.

-It runs opposite to cortisol.
-When melatonin is high, cortisol is low.
-In this state, you should be sleepy.
-When melatonin is low, cortisol is high.
-You should feel alert and energized for the day.
+It runs opposite to cortisol: when melatonin is high, cortisol is low in this state, you should be sleepy.
+When melatonin is low, cortisol is high, you should feel alert and energized for the day.
 A good picture of this relationship can be seen here:

 Source - http://en.licht.de

 The Harvard Health Publication sums it up nicely: "While light of any kind can suppress the secretion of melatonin, blue light does so more powerfully.
 Harvard researchers and their colleagues conducted an experiment comparing the effects of 6.5 hours of exposure to blue light to exposure to green light of comparable brightness.
 The blue light suppressed melatonin for about twice as long as the green light and shifted circadian rhythms by twice as much (3 hours vs. 1.5 hours)" ("Blue Light Has a Dark Side").

 This study on fruit flies found that a single pulse of light to the brain was enough to disrupt circadian rhythm by 2 hours!

-If you’re still not convinced that artificial light at night can impact circadian rhythm, melatonin secretion, and sleep, then here’s a few more studies to prove my point:
+If you’re still not convinced that artificial light at night can impact circadian rhythm, melatonin secretion, and sleep, then here are a few more studies to prove my point:

-A paper in The Journal of Clinical Endocrinology & Metabolism, titled, “Exposure to Room Light before Bedtime Suppresses Melatonin Onset and Shortens Melatonin Duration in Humans” found that "Compared with dim light, exposure to room light before bedtime suppressed melatonin, resulting in a later melatonin onset in 99.0% of individuals and shortening melatonin duration by about 90 min.
-Also, exposure to room light during the usual hours of sleep suppressed melatonin by greater than 50% in most (85%) trials."
-(9)
+A paper in The Journal of Clinical Endocrinology & Metabolism titled “Exposure to Room Light before Bedtime Suppresses Melatonin Onset and Shortens Melatonin Duration in Humans” found that, "Compared with dim light, exposure to room light before bedtime suppressed melatonin, resulting in a later melatonin onset in 99.0% of individuals and shortening melatonin duration by about 90 min.
+Also, exposure to room light during the usual hours of sleep suppressed melatonin by greater than 50% in most (85%) trials" (9).

 Takeaway: Light exposure at night shuts down melatonin production with blue light having a huge impact compared to red light.
 Blue light sources include modern light bulbs, computer screens, cell phones, and TVs.